Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Production of at a muon collider

-\item[--] In addition to the direct production of sLQ, we also show the cross section of the $\widetilde{R}^{2/3}_{2}$-mediated $t$-channel process $\mu^+ \mu^- \to d \bar{d}$ (yellow dashed line).
+\item[--] In addition to direct production of sLQ, we also show the cross-section of the $\widetilde{R}^{2/3}_{2}$-mediated $t$-channel process $\mu^+ \mu^- \to d \bar{d}$ (yellow dashed line).
 The corresponding Feynman diagram for this indirect production is shown in Fig.~\ref{fig:mumujjfeynman}. \end{itemize}

-For comparison, we also show the cross section of the pair and single production of $\widetilde{R}^{\pm 2/3}_2$ and $\widetilde{R}^{\pm 1/3}_2$ at the High-Luminosity LHC (HL-LHC) in the figures mentioned above. \begin{itemize} \item [--] The pair production process of $\widetilde{R}^{\pm 2/3}_2$ ($\widetilde{R}^{\pm 1/3}_2$) is shown by the solid pink line (dotted light pink line).
-The EW-mediated pair production cross section of $\widetilde{R}^{\pm 2/3}_2/\widetilde{R}^{\pm 1/3}_2$ at the muon collider exceeds the corresponding rate at the HL-LHC for mass around $1.5$ TeV.
-In addition, Yukawa-induced production of $\widetilde{R}^{2/3}_2$ (labeled Yuk), together with its interference with the EW-mediated channel (labeled YukEW), leads to a total cross section that remains consistently larger than the HL-LHC prediction over the entire mass range considered.
+For comparison, we show the cross-section of the pair and single production of $\widetilde{R}^{2/3}_2$ and $\widetilde{R}^{-1/3}_2$ at the High-Luminosity LHC (HL-LHC) in Figs.~\ref{fig:MR2tilde_CS_5TeV_1} and \ref{fig:MR2tilde_CS_10TeV_1}.
+To avoid confusion, we have shown separate legends for the production modes at the muon collider and HL-LHC. \begin{itemize} \item [--] The pair production cross-sections for $\widetilde{R}^{+ 2/3}_2 \widetilde{R}^{- 2/3}_2$ (solid pink) and $\widetilde{R}^{+ 1/3}_2 \widetilde{R}^{- 1/3}_2$ (dotted light pink) at the HL-LHC are shown for comparison with those at the muon collider.
+The EW–mediated pair production at the muon collider begins to exceed the corresponding HL-LHC production for $M_{\widetilde{R}_2} \gtrapprox 1.5~\text{TeV}$.
+Furthermore, the Yukawa-induced production of $\widetilde{R}^{2/3}_2$ (denoted “Yuk”), together with its interference with the EW-mediated channel (“YukEW”), yields a total cross-section that consistently remains above the HL-LHC prediction across the entire mass range considered.

-\item[--] The single production process $\widetilde{R}_{2}^{\pm 2/3} \mu d/\mu \bar{d}$ labeled `$\widetilde{R}^{2/3}_2 \mu d$' (yellow dashed line) at the muon collider dominates over its counterpart at the HL-LHC (gray dotted line) for the entire mass range for the C.O.M. energies $\sqrt{s}=5$ and $10$ TeV as shown in Figs.~\ref{fig:MR2tilde_CS_5TeV} and \ref{fig:MR2tilde_CS_10TeV}, respectively.